Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 What annual property tax should I budget in Bandung in 2026?

-Annual property tax in Bandung is assessed as a percentage of the NJOP (Nilai Jual Objek Pajak), with rates of 0.1% for properties with NJOP up to IDR 1 billion and 0.2% for properties above that threshold, and since NJOP is typically below market value, your effective tax rate feels even lower.
+PBB-P2 in Bandung is assessed as a percentage of the NJOP (the government's assessed value), with a rate of about 0.1% for properties assessed at or below IDR 1 billion and about 0.2% for those assessed above that threshold, and since NJOP is typically below actual market value, the real effective tax burden as a share of what you paid is even smaller than those percentages suggest.

 How is rental income taxed for foreigners in Bandung in 2026?